"Uncharted" IBE webinar with Margaret Heffernan

 These are strange and uncertain times.
 The pandemic of Covid 19 has plunged the world into ‘lockdown’ with wide-reaching social and economic consequences.
 Yet out of it we have seen both an extraordinary community spirit (Captain Tom Moore raising over £30 million from his daily walk) to vile attacks on NHS staff.
 We may all be in the same pandemic – but our experiences of it are wildly different.
 Uncertainty is here to stay, and with it comes a challenge to our humanity and creativity.
 Can we rise to it – and what do we need to do so?
 If we could relinquish the hold that planning has over our minds, we could do much that prepares us for the unknown.

-Listen in as Margaret discusses the themes of her latest book.
+During this webinar Margaret discussed the themes of her latest book.
 Margaret is an entrepreneur, Chief Executive, and world renowned author of Wilful Blindness: Why We Ignore the Obvious at our Peril and A Bigger Prize.